department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/research/discovery/p3-emily.md

 **Veteran:** Yes, that's fine.

-**Once I start recording, I am going to confirm that you are ok with me recording this session once more.**
+**Moderator: Once I start recording, I am going to confirm that you are ok with me recording this session once more.**

-*Start recording.*
+*[Starts recording.]*

-- **I have started recording.** I'd like to confirm: Are you comfortable if I record my screen and the audio as we talk today?"
+- **Moderator: I have started recording.** I'd like to confirm: Are you comfortable if I record my screen and the audio as we talk today?"

+**Veteran:** Yes.

 ## Warm-up Questions - 5 minutes